Arndtman/CS165Final/README.md

 The visualization demonstrates JavaScript, HMTL, CSS, and the power of D3.

-I used this as the final project for CS165: Data and Visualization Senior Exit Class and Recieved an A grade.
+I used this as the final project for CS165: Data and Visualization Senior Exit Class at UCSC and I recieved an A grade.

 (͠≖ ͜ʖ͠≖)